A MEMORIAL DEDICATED TO ALL MARINES AND FMF CORPSMEN FROM EVERY ERA

-The Marine Corps memorial honors the overall service of the U.S.M.C. as well as specific units, special corps (such as medical corpsmen and women in the U.S.M.C.) and various wars.
+The Marine Corps memorial honors the overall service of the U.S.M.C. as well as specific units, special corps (such as FMF Corpsmen and Women Marines) and various wars.
 There is a time capsule to be opened in 2076.
 There is ample parking.
 The memorial is available from dawn to dusk.

 About the Marine Corps Memorial